Jordan-z5214614/IT-Project-GROUPNAME/README.md

  - appropriate connectors and pieces (see diagram below for full picture)
  - Lego power plant station (optional please view the Lego Design folder for more details)

+If you wish to add to the design e.g. add extra machines or turbines, then extra physical requirments may be needed.
+Please view the 'Create Your Own' section of the "README.md" file for more information about extending this project.

 ### Set Up:

 Use the "HOW TO SET UP RASPBERRY PI'S" document for the initial set up your Raspberry Pi's or follow the tutorial on https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4